dacharyc/prfocus-website/content/en/docs/repositories/view-repository.md

 - View the details of a specific PR in PR Focus
 - Manage details about the repository, or stop watching it

-Or if you want to view a rollup of all the PRs you're watching in one view, you can select the **All Repositories** view, which displays all the pull requests from the individual repository dashboards in an aggregate view.
+Or if you want to view a rollup of all the PRs you're watching in one view, you can select the **All Pull Requests** view.
+This displays all the pull requests from the individual repository dashboards, as well as any solo PRs you're watching, in an aggregate view.

 ## The Repository Dashboard